-The patient usually needs to stay in the hospital.
-Treatment includes antibiotics given through a vein.
-Surgery may be needed to drain the abscess, or relieve pressure in the orbital space around and behind the eye.
+In most cases, a hospital stay is needed.
+Treatment most often includes antibiotics given through a vein.
+Surgery may be needed to drain the abscess , or relieve pressure in the space around the eye.

 An orbital cellulitis infection can get worse very quickly.
-The patient must be carefully checked every few hours.
+A person with this condition must be checked every few hours.

-With prompt treatment, the person can make a complete recovery.
+With prompt treatment, the person can recover fully.

 - Hearing loss

 - Optic nerve damage and loss of vision

 When to Contact a Medical Professional